 Click here to view Amir’s wonderful historic record of Church Street’s trading history.
 And check out his website www.stokenewingtonhistory.com

 * With thanks to Amir Dotan and Stoke Newington History for the images.

 We're on a mission to help you discover & support the best local and independent businesses.

-We've negotiated discounts for our members at over 120 awesome restaurants, shops, bars and businesses throughout North and East London.
-We help promote them and raise awareness of the advantages of shopping locally.
+Our members benefit from savings of 10-25% at over 150 awesome restaurants, shops, bars and businesses throughout North and East London.
+We help spread the word about them and raise awareness of the advantages of shopping locally.
 We also organise and support community initiatives.

 Find out how it works and join the club